What Is My User Agent?

 It’s not a dangerous activity, and it’s not against the law by any means; users are welcome to do it.
-Using UA switchers and managers quickly and easily replaces your browser UA string with a custom UA string.
+Using user agent switching tools and managers quickly and easily replaces your browser UA string with a custom UA string.
 However, UA spoofing can also be done by bad actors looking to disguise their web traffic to avoid discovery.
 If you choose to alter your UA, make sure you are doing so for legitimate reasons.

 How to change your user agent

 Because each browser is unique, each has a unique code that appears in the browser as the default user agent string.
 Knowing how to change the UA in Chrome is different than knowing how to change the UA in Firefox.